RomlinGroup/Flatpack/README.md

 ### Trademark Notice

 The Flatpack AI logo is a trademark of Romlin Group AB.
 Please note that it is not a registered trademark.
-The use of the logo is not covered by the Apache 2.0 license that applies to the source code in this repository.
+Standard copyright laws apply to the use of the logo, and it is not covered by the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) that applies to the source code in this repository.
 For any use of the logo, please get in touch with Romlin Group AB directly.